Augers & Electronics

 Pros

-Easy to drill no matter ice depth or circumference
+Easy to drill regardless of the ice depth or circumference, durable and efficient

 Cons